shipperhq/shipperhq.github.io/dev-shipperhq/docs/rate/quickstart.md

 Requested Options allow you to indicate specific services or properties for the entire shipment such as "Liftgate Required" or "Residential Delivery".
 These are most commonly used for LTL Freight carriers or small package carriers that offer specific delivery methods for residential delivery.

-These attributes and their values are sent in a set of name/value pairs in the `requestedOptions` field on a Rate API request.
+These attributes and their values are sent in a set of name/value pairs in the `requestedOptions` field on a Rates API request.
 The most common attributes are listed below.

 | Requested Options  | 	Data Type| 	Description |
 |--------------------|-----------|--------------|